Steps India Is Taking to Ensure the Safety of Women | Explained

 7. Legal Rights: Protecting women’s safety reinforces their legal rights and access to justice.
 It promotes accountability for perpetrators of violence and ensures that women have avenues to seek redress for violations of their rights.

-8. Education and Empowerment: Safe environments empower women to pursue education, develop skills, and make informed life choices.
+8. Education and Empowerment: Safe environments empower women to pursue education, develop skills, and make informed choices about their lives.
 When women are safe, they can unlock their full potential and contribute positively to society.

 9. Social Cohesion: Women’s safety fosters social cohesion and trust within communities.
 When women feel secure, they are more likely to engage in community activities, build social networks, and support each other, strengthening community bonds.